5 Tips: Promote Healthy Habits This Summer

-The good news?
-There are plenty of ways to counter these risks and work with students to instill healthy eating and exercise habits over the summer!
 Read on for five tips on how to help the children in your life have a fun, active, and nutritious summer and build positive habits that will continue to pay dividends in the future!

 1. Talk about nutrition

-2. Aim for 60 minutes
+2. Aim for 60 active minutes per day

-4. Be a health role model
+4. Become a health role model